rohany/rohany.github.io/src/content/blog/legate-blog.md

 # Legate Core

 Having discussed some user-facing Legate libraries, I'll now discuss how these libraries are implemented using the Legate runtime.
-The concepts I'll introduce about the Legate runtime are not necessary to understand to use the user-facing Legate libraries like cuNumeric and Legate Sparse.
+The concepts I'll introduce about the Legate runtime are not necessary to understand in order to use the user-facing Legate libraries like cuNumeric and Legate Sparse.
+However, they are important to understand if the reader wants to learn about the internals of these libraries, or wants to develop Legate libraries of their own.

 The Legate runtime (called the [Legate Core](https://github.com/nv-legate/legate.core)) is the glue that enables independent Legate libraries to share distributed data and abstracts away many details about distributed computing, such as data movement and synchronization.
 Categorically, Legate Core is a *task-based runtime system* with